jimweirich/rspec-given/README.md

   end
 ```

-Then the assertion will fail (because <code>ary.delete(1)</code) will
+Then the assertion will fail (because <code>ary.delete(1)</code> will
-return 1).
-Then when the error message is formated, the system reports
+initially return 1).
+But when the error message is formated, the
-that <code>ary.delete(1)</code> returns nil.
-You will scratch your
+system reports that <code>ary.delete(1)</code> returns nil.
+You will
-head over that for a good while.
+scratch your head over that for a good while.

 Instead, move the state changing code into a When block, then just
 assert what you need about the result from the when block.
 Something